mjordan/riprap/README.md

  7. app.plugins.persist.to.csv.output_path: '%kernel.project_dir%/var/riprap_persist_to_csv_plugin_events.csv'
 ```

 The "fetchresourcelist" plugin registered in line 1 corresponds to the plugin class file located at `src/Command/PluginFetchResourceListFromGlob.php`.
-If you look at that file, it's pretty simple - its `execute()` method returns a file path for each of the files ending in `.bin` in a directory.
+If you look at that file, it's pretty simple - its `execute()` function returns a file path for each of the files ending in `.bin` in a directory.

 The specific directory that plugin lists files from is indicated in line 2.
 In this case, the directory is relative to the riprap installation directory (e.g., `resources/`).

 Whereas the "fetchresourcelist" plugin provides a list of resources (files) whose fixity we want to audit, the "fetchdigest" plugin (identified in line 3) generates the digest that we use in the audit.
 In this case, that plugin is `app:riprap:plugin:fetchdigest:from:shell`, which corresponds to the class file at `src/Command/PluginFetchDigestFromShell.php`.
-If you look at its `execute()` function, you will see that if runs the command identified in the `app.plugins.fetchdigrest.from.shell.command` configuration option (line 5) on each of the files listed by the "fetchresourcelist" plugin.
+If you look at that class'es `execute()` function, you will see that if runs the command identified in the `app.plugins.fetchdigrest.from.shell.command` configuration option (line 5) on each of the files listed by the "fetchresourcelist" plugin.
 All configurations must register the digest algorithm (line 4) they are using.

-There is a third plugin that Riprap requires to do its job, one that persists the outcome of the fixity check event somewhere.
+There is a third plugin that Riprap requires to do its job: a plugin that persists the outcome of the fixity check event somewhere.
 This class of plugin is registered in the `app.plugins.persist` option (line 6).
 In this case, that plugin corresponds to the PHP file at `src/Command/PluginPersistToCsv.php`.
-The path to the CSV file is identified in line 7. `'%kernel.project_dir%` is Symfony's environment variable containing the path to the running project, or in our case, the directory `riprap` is located in.
+The path to the CSV file is identified in line 7. `%kernel.project_dir%` is Symfony's environment variable containing the path to the running project, or in our case, the directory `riprap` is located in.
 Each of the CSV records in this file corrsponds to a fixity check event on a specific file; Riprap uses the last event to confirm that the digest (SHA-1, for example) it generates during execution is identical.
 If it is, the event is successful; if it is not, the event is flagged as a failre.

 If you copy `config/services.yaml.filesystemexample` to `config/services.yaml` and run Riprap: